Alaska Wildlife: America’s Greatest Wildlife Destination

 The viewing season runs from late August through April.
 Peak activity months are September–October and February–March, when solar-geomagnetic interaction tends to be stronger.
 Clear, cold, dark nights — which are plentiful in Interior Alaska — are the necessary condition; overcast skies eliminate the possibility regardless of auroral activity.

 The Chena Hot Springs Resort, 56 miles northeast of Fairbanks, has become the most popular aurora-viewing destination for visitors.
-Soaking in an outdoor geothermal pool at -20°F while aurora light ripples overhead is as quintessentially Alaskan an experience as bear watching at Brooks Falls — and the resort’s Aurora Ice Museum, a year-round structure maintained at -25°F and carved entirely from ice, is a genuine art installation of unusual character.
+Soaking in an outdoor geothermal pool at -20°F while aurora light ripples overhead is as quintessentially Alaskan an experience as bear watching at Brooks Falls — and the resort’s Aurora Ice Museum, a year-round structure held at a constant 25°F by a geothermally powered chiller and carved entirely from ice, is a genuine art installation of unusual character.

 Bald Eagles: Alaska’s Most Visible Wildlife Symbol

-The bald eagle was chosen as the US national bird in 1782, and Alaska is where you go to understand why.
+The bald eagle has anchored the Great Seal of the United States since 1782 and was formally designated the national bird in 2024, and Alaska is where you go to understand why.
 The state supports the largest concentration of bald eagles in the world — an estimated 30,000 birds in summer, which represents roughly half the global population of the species.
 They are not rare in Alaska; they are omnipresent, perched on spruce snags above every salmon stream, soaring over every fishing dock, and congregating in jaw-dropping numbers during the salmon and herring runs.

 The most dramatic eagle concentration occurs each fall at the Chilkat Bald Eagle Preserve near Haines in Southeast Alaska.
 The preserve protects the world’s largest known gathering of bald eagles — peak numbers can reach 3,000–4,000 birds in a single valley — attracted by a late-season chum salmon run in the Chilkat River.
 The gathering typically peaks in November, when eagles are visible in the trees in numbers that defy expectation: looking up the river valley on a calm morning and counting fifty eagles on a single cottonwood tree, with hundreds more on adjacent trees, is an experience that wildlife photographers have been returning to for decades.